 if the beam strikes a non-mirrored surface on any piece, it is immediately

 removed from play.
-Illuminate your opponent's
+The ultimate goal is to illuminate your opponent's

 pharaoh, while shielding yours from harm!
-Add to your game with the
+Add to your game with the Khet

-3D: Tower of Kadesh expansion
+3D: Tower of Kadesh

 of Toyko (2-6 players, ages 8 and up) by